sko4kopavelgmail/demo_interview/README.md

 1. Please, write an API method which will return only active users
 2. Write a unit test which will check the result of ur work

+P.S.
 You can google smth if you need to.
 We all understand how we work ;)